-- If our customer advisors are very busy and you are waiting in a queue, we will answer your call as soon as we can, but you could try again later. - If you are calling about a repair you have already reported, please tell us the job reference number we gave you when you first contacted us. - Please advise us if the repair relates to a new component or recent repair.
+- If our customer advisors are very busy and you are waiting in a queue, we will answer your call as soon as we can, but you could try again later.
+Or for nonemergency repairs, use the Tenant Portal or email. - If you are calling about a repair you have already reported, please tell us the job reference number we gave you when you first contacted us. - Please advise us if the repair relates to a new component or recent repair.